 The Company's capital is composed of total debt, which includes lease liabilities, and shareholders' equity, which includes capital stock.
 The primary measure used by the Company to monitor its capital is the leverage ratio, which it aims to maintain within a range of 2.0 to 2.5x.
-The leverage ratio is defined as net debt divided by EBITDA (earnings before interest, taxes, depreciation and amortization).
+The leverage ratio is defined as net debt divided by EBITDA.
 Net debt is the sum of total long-term debt and lease liabilities (including the current portion).